Louisiana Financial Assistance Programs.

 Utility Bill Assistance in Louisiana

 A wide variety of programs can help families and individuals in Louisiana pay their monthly utility bills.
 Funds can also be available to prevent a disconnection of service.
-Learn more on Louisiana utility assistance programs.
+Most companies in Louisiana offer emergency financial assistance, cash grants, and free energy saving programs to their customers Learn more on Louisiana utility assistance programs.

 Homeless Prevention and Eviction Assistance

 Louisiana families that are facing eviction, or that lack housing, can get emergency help with paying their rent.
 Government grants can also be used to pay for security deposits.
-Other resources include transitional housing, shelters, and legal support for the homeless.
+Other government and charity resources include transitional housing, shelters, and legal support for the homeless.
 Read Louisiana eviction prevention and homeless assistance.

 Employment Services and Government Grants

 Non-profit community agencies offer low income families resources that range from job search assistance to government grants for paying rent and other basic needs.
 Receive case management, referrals, and other financial aid and counseling.
-Click here.
+Click here community action agencies in Louisiana.

 Career centers provide the unemployed and people seeking new skills with assistance.
 Louisiana programs can coordinate training, offer job search assistance, referrals to local employers, and additional services to residents.
 More on Louisiana job programs.